Updated Aug 28 2023

 Discounts: Students, unemployed, groups and accredited large families.

 Free entry: Under-16s, senior citizens over the age of 65.
-Free entry for everyone on Saturdays after 15:00, and on the first Sunday of each month, as well as on 11th and 24th September, on the Santa Eulàlia’s Day on 12 February and on the Dia Internacional dels Museus (the International Museum Day) on 18th May.
+Free entry for everyone on Saturdays after 15:00, and on the first Sunday of each month, as well as on 11th and 24th September, on the Santa Eulàlia’s fest on 12 February and on the Dia Internacional dels Museus (the International Museum Day in Barcelona) on 18th May.

 How to get there